Houston (IAH) to Dar es Salaam (DAR)

 New York (NYC) to Dar es Salaam (DAR)

-San Francisco (SFO) to Dar es Salaam (DAR)
+San Jose, CA (SJC) to Dar es Salaam (DAR)

 Together with our global network, we as KLM Royal Dutch Airlines offer flights to Dar es Salaam, serving Julius Nyerere International Airport (DAR).
 We recognise that your time is valuable, which is why we are committed to getting you where you need to go on time.
 We have been recognised for our punctuality in the past, and we intend to keep it this way, so book your next flight to Dar es Salaam with us today!